vjmp/pipbacktracking/README.md

 ## Repo for this example

 ... can be found there: https://github.com/vjmp/pipbacktracking
-and issues can be found there: https://github.com/pypa/pip/issues
+and issue can be found there: https://github.com/pypa/pip/issues/11480

 ## Failing case description